-The architects of the era favored horizontal lines, not just outside but also in interior detailing.
-The Prairie School pushed the horizontal plane further than any other period style, but almost all Art & Crafts houses emphasized horizontal over the vertical elements favored by traditional Victorian designs.
+The Prairie School pushed the horizontal plane further than any other period style, but almost all Art & Crafts houses emphasized horizontal over the vertical elements favored in traditional Victorian architecture.

-Walls were commonly banded with wood mouldings at several heights.
-At the foot of the wall was base moulding, which should be at least 4" high, and at least 3/4" thick.
+Walls were banded at several heights.
+At the foot of the wall was base molding, which should be at least 4" high, and at least 3/4" thick, higher is better up to about 7".
 The next band was the chair rail, set at between 30" and 54" above the floor.
-The space between the base and chair rail was called the "dado".
+The space between the base and chair rail was called the

-Finally, at the top of the wall was a crown moulding, but not the heavy, angled crown of colonial and Victorian houses (although common in reproduction houses).
-Flat crown moulding is more consistent with the style, as is narrow bed moulding.
+Finally, at the top of the wall was a crown molding but not the heavy, multi-part crowns of colonial and Victorian houses (although common in reproduction houses).
+Simple and often flat crown molding was preferred, and today is more consistent with the style.